-Clarifying these values is imperative to helping us make the right choices in life and live in accordance with all related ideals.
+Clarifying these values is imperative to helping us make the right choices in life and live in accordance with all related ideas.
 Identifying and clarifying our own values is an important exercise and a crucial step in the path towards personal and professional fulfillment.

 Core values are very personal.
 Even where two people share a list, their interpretations and definitions often vary.
 While defining them, we must often reflect on the moments that are most memorable and happiest in our lives—not to other individuals, the society or the world.
-These ideals are typically the cornerstones of building personal self-esteem, confidence, and charting a thriving future.
+These ideas are typically the cornerstones of building personal self-esteem, confidence and charting a thriving future.
 When we act against these values, whether consciously or not, we are likely to feel guilty and distressed.

 The Two Types of Values: Growth Values and Limiting Values

 This signifies that limiting principles can be crippling but, if you’re willing to work on yourself, you can make a change.
-As a result, it is possible to change limiting values into growth ones by empowering the involved individual, thereby enabling them to realise the full potential of their capabilities.
+As a result, it is possible to change limiting values into growth ones by empowering the involved individual, thereby enabling them to realize the full potential of their capabilities.

 The Role of Growth and Limiting Values in our Lives